Queen Elizabeth's Foundation for Disabled People: History

 Queen Elizabeth's Foundation for Disabled People was founded in 1932 by Dame Georgiana Buller, the Vice Chairman of the Central Council for the Care of Cripples.
 It opened as a vocational training college in 1934 under the name the Cripples' Training College, taking physically disabled trainees with conditions such as paralysis and tuberculosis.
 A women's section was set up in 1946.

 In 1948 the foundation acquired the Dorincourt Estates in Leatherhead and in 1956 set up Banstead Place Medical Rehabilitation Centre.
 The College and the facilities at the Dorincourt Estates were amalgamated to become Queen Elizabeth's Foundation for the Disabled in 1967.
 The college developed a vocational approach to training disabled people and expanded to run workshops in areas such as engineering draughtsmanship and computer programming, as well as a mobility scheme.

-Family of Charities

-The Foundation works with three other small charities: MERU, which designs and builds assistive equipment for children and young people with disabilities and is based in Epsom; Sutton Shopmobility, providing rental mobility equipment for people with disabilities; and VASD, which provides wheelchair accessible holidays and disability products.
+The charity announced its closure in November 2025.